FranciscoOnt/checkout-sdk-js/docs/interfaces/paymentinitializeoptions.md

 The options that are required to initialize the Chasepay payment method.
 They can be omitted unless you need to support Chasepay.

+*__alpha__*: Please note that this option is currently in an early stage of development.
+Therefore the API is unstable and not ready for public consumption.

 ___